Click here to listen to a reading of this blog:

-Many people, when hypothyroid, develop adrenal fatigue, so this book is well worth a read.
+Many people, when they have hypothyroidism, develop something widely referred to as ‘adrenal fatigue’, so this book is well worth a read.
 It includes a questionnaire to help you diagnose if you likely have adrenal fatigue, and walks you through how you can help yourself recover.

 I’ll reference back to this book and what I’ve learnt from it throughout my blog posts.

-I was a bit sceptical when buying this book, as it came across on-line as a typical ‘self-help book’ that seemed full of promises too good to be true.
-It certainly feels a bit like that in places, but the general message and points to the book are good;
+I was a bit sceptical when first buying this book as it seemed full of promises too good to be true.
+It certainly feels a bit like that in places, but the general message of the book is important;

 Look after your adrenal glands and they will look after you.

-One particular feature I like in this book is the many, many case studies featured.
-Supposedly real life ones, and relate-able too.
-They give examples of people who have experienced adrenal fatigue, what caused it and how they’ve fixed it.
+One particular feature I liked in this book was the many, many case studies featured.
+Supposedly real life ones, and relate-able too, they give examples of people who have experienced adrenal fatigue, what caused it and how they fixed it.

 The rest of the book covers how you can recover, following on to some instructions about diet, supplements, relaxation techniques, coping with stress better, learning to eliminate people from your life who have a negative impact on your adrenal health, and lots of other helpful things. – This section in particular, I am going to read again.
 I know this will be the section I refer back to a lot.

-Overall, I’d recommend getting this if you have adrenal fatigue, but if you’re unsure if you do or not, do a 24 hour saliva cortisol test to confirm first.
+Overall, I’d definitely recommend getting this if you have adrenal fatigue, but if you’re unsure if you do or not, you can do a 24 hour saliva cortisol test to confirm first.
 If your doctor won’t do this, you can very simply order it yourself and complete it at home.
-A UK test can be found here and a US test here.
+A UK test can be found here and a worldwide test here.